PlatformLab/NanoLog/README.md

 Valid log levels are DEBUG, NOTICE, WARNING, and ERROR and the logging level can be set via ```NanoLog::setLogLevel(...)```

-### Compile-time Requirements
-NanoLog requires users to compile their C++ files into *.o files using the NanoLog system.

-#### New Projects
-For new projects, the easiest way to bootstrap this process is to copy the [sample GNUMakefile](./sample/GNUmakefile) and make the following changes:

-* Change the ```NANOLOG_DIR``` variable to refer to this project's root directory

-* Change the ```USER_SRCS``` variable to refer to all your sources.

-#### Advanced Configuration
-If you wish to integrate into NanoLog into an existing system with an existing GNUmakefile, perform the following:
-* Copy all the variables in the "Required Library Variables" section in the [sample GNUMakefile](./sample/GNUmakefile) into your makefile.
-* Compile your sources into *.o files using the ```run-cxx``` function and ensure that the ```USER_OBJS``` captures all the *.o files.
-* Link the following the NanoLog library, posix aio and pthread libraries i.e. ```-lNanoLog -lrt -pthread``` or use the variable ```$(NANO_LOG_LIBRARY_LIBS)```.
+The rest of the NanoLog API is documented in the [NanoLog.h](./runtime/NanoLog.h) header file.

-### Post-Execution Log Decompressor
+## Post-Execution Log Decompressor
-After compilation, a ./decompressor executable should have been generated in your makefile directory and after execution, you should have a binary log (default location: ./compressedLog or /tmp/logFile).
+A ./decompressor executable should have been generated when the NanoLog library is first compiled.
+If you're using Preprocessor NanoLog, the ./decompressor should be appear in the user application diectory, otherwise it's found in the [runtime directory](./runtime/).

-To get a human readable log out, pass one into the other.
-Example:
+To get a human-readable log file, simply pass the log file (default location: ./compressedLog or /tmp/logFile) into the executable:
 ```
-./decompressor ./compressedLog
+./decompressor decompress ./compressedLog
 ```